stevenjacobson1/ASUG-AI163/exercises/ex4/ex4.1-test-joule-agent.md

-## Exercise 4.1: Test an Agent in Private Environment
+## Ex.
+4.1: Test an Agent in Private Environment

 <br> Once the Agent is created, you can test it in a Private Environment.